The anti-diet diet book by University of Cambridge geneticist, Dr Giles Yeo.

 Inspiring and revelatory, filled with lively anecdotes and fascinating detail, GENE EATING is an urgent and essential book that will change the way we eat.

 Giles Yeo is a geneticist with over 20 years' experience dedicated to researching obesity and the brain control of food intake.
 He obtained his PhD from the University of Cambridge and assisted the pioneering research that uncovered key pathways in how the brain controls food intake.
 His current research focuses on understanding how these pathways differ from person to person, and the influence of genetics in our relationship with food and eating habits.
-He is based at the MRC Metabolic Diseases Unit, where he is director of Genomics, and is a fellow and graduate tutor at Wolfson College.
+He is based at the MRC Metabolic Diseases Unit, where he is Principal Research Associate, and is a fellow and graduate tutor at Wolfson College.
 Giles also moonlights as science presenter for the BBC.

 He lives in Cambridge with his family.